Astral-Lab/D2SymbolTracker/README.md

 > achieve in this short amount of time and look forward to further improving the site.

 ### On Symbol Tracker there's a section called '[REDACTED]', what is this?
-> Considering the past two raids (Vow of The Disciple and King's Fall) have both contained an almost identical way of obtaining a secret deep sight chest,
+> Considering the past two raids (Vow of The Disciple and King's Fall) have both contained an almost identical way of obtaining a secret Deepsight chest,
 > it seemed logical to implment a section for the Lightfall raid, as it is incredibly likely it will have something similar.
 Escpecially now as crafting is becoming a
 > more integral part of Destiny.